cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 # Contextual Bandits and Vowpal Wabbit

-This guide describes how to run Contextual Bandit (CB) algorithms in Vowpal Wabbit (VW).
-It features an overview of CB algorithms, when to use them, and a Python tutorial with examples.
+This guide describes how to use Contextual Bandit (CB) algorithms in Vowpal Wabbit (VW).
+It features a Python tutorial and an overview of CB algorithms—including when to use them, how to work with with different CB approaches, how to format test data, and understand the results.
 The goal is to empower you to explore and experiment with CB algorithms and create models in VW.

 ## Getting started with Vowpal Wabbit